The Truth About Stevia and Fatty Liver Disease (Read This Before Buying)

 Stevia was found to reduce fat levels and even fibrosis markers in fatty liver, therefore being considered safe and useful in the fight to reverse fatty liver.
 Using the natural Stevia extract showed improvements in the condition of those suffering from nonalcoholic fatty liver.

-These findings came after a recent study was conducted in April 2020.
+These findings followed a notable study conducted in April 2020.
 You can read everything about it here.
 The main idea, though, is this:

 • Rebaudioside A (which is the Stevia extract) significantly improved liver function, reducing liver enzymes, hepatic steatosis, and hepatic fibrosis, compared to sugar consumption.